Papigesi/bert-gp1-comparison/README.md

 ## Dataset

-This project expects the `aclImdb` dataset folder to exist in the repository root.
+This project expects the extracted `aclImdb` folder to be placed in the repository root.
-If needed, you can download the dataset from the official source:
+The dataset is not included in this repository and should be downloaded separately from the official source:

 - [Large Movie Review Dataset (IMDB)](https://ai.stanford.edu/~amaas/data/sentiment/)

-After extraction, you should have:
+After extraction, the folder structure should look like this:

 ```text
 aclImdb/